1. What is the relevant legislation?

 All deadlines can be extended by mutual agreement.

-If the BMWK does not issue a decision at the end of phase 1 or phase 2, the transaction is deemed cleared.
+If the BMWE does not issue a decision at the end of phase 1 or phase 2, the transaction is deemed cleared.

 FDI proceedings are not public and the BMWK does not publish any information on individual cases.
-It does not publish a list with pending cases and does not publish its decisions.
+It does not publish a list of pending cases and does not publish its decisions.

 6. Consequences of closing without clearance